Hidden and Famous Sites in the Sacred Valley in Peru

 Ollantaytambo and around

 The quaint town of OLLANTAYTAMBO, with its cobblestone streets and old irrigation canals, is an excellent base for hiking and biking.
-Going down the valley from Urubamba, the river flows gently between a series of impressive Inca terraces, gradually decreasing in size.
+Going down the valley from Urubamba, the river flows gently between a series of impressive Inca terraces that gradually decrease in size.
 The railway line reappears just before the town, and the path climbs a small hill to an old square.

-As one of the tourist hotspots in the region and a popular overnight stop on the way to Machu Picchu, Ollantaytambo can be very crowded in the high season, making it difficult to escape the crowds of other travelers.
+As one of the region’s tourist hotspots and a popular overnight stop on the way to Machu Picchu, Ollantaytambo can be very crowded in the high season, making it difficult to avoid other travelers.

-However, it is a small but traditional settlement worth enjoying for a few days, especially during its colorful festivals, when local folk dances occur in the main square.
+However, it is a small but traditional settlement worth staying for a few days, especially during its colorful festivals, when local folk dances take place in the main square.

 Many women still wear traditional clothing.
-It is expected to see them gathering in the plaza in their intricately woven manta shawls, black and red skirts with colorful zig-zag patterns, and inverted red and black hats.
+It is expected to see them gather in the plaza in their intricately woven manta shawls, black-and-red skirts with colorful zigzag patterns, and inverted red-and-black hats.

 Beyond Ollantaytambo, the Sacred Valley becomes a mighty subtropical river, surrounded by imposing mountains and dominated by the snow-capped peak of Salcantay; the city is also a popular base for rafting trips.